accessibility/Axioms/README.md

 - **Keyboard issues hold about 40% of accessibility failures**, and most automated tools do not evaluate for them.
 Testing for this is relatively easy, but is often overlooked.
 - **Uncomplicated interfaces are easier to make accessible and will be simpler to maintain.**
 - **Designing systems that encompass the diversity "at the edges" will respond better to change and cost less in the long run.** Accommodation and accessibility gate-keeping are expensive, brittle and degrade quickly.
 - **Critical mass matters** the more people who use the same system, the more likely that your organization will be able to benefit from someone else's work.
+Communities that share and encourage openness are best for finding solutions.

 ## Authoring
 - **Authoring experiences can shape the accessibility of their work.** The Authoring Tool Accessibility Guidelines (ATAG) 2.0, Part B is a strong example of this.